DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/assessment-only-route-to-qts/descriptions/_teacher-training-providers-offering-assessment-only-qts-to-international-teachers.md

 You will not have to visit or train in England.
 However, you will need to be assessed at your place of work by an examiner from your teaching training provider.
 Your teacher training provider can explain what type of school you must be working in to undergo assessment only QTS.

-Fees may be substantially more than $fees_assessment-only_high$ if you’re outside the UK.
+Fees may be substantially more than $fees_assessmentonly_high$ if you’re outside the UK.
 Check with individual providers for more details.

 Assessment only training providers cannot give you advice about: